Yohannesburg129/capstone_project/readme.md

 The capstone_project folder contains the following:

 - 1 readme file
-- data_cleaning.py file.
-This file contains the entire data cleaning and preprocessing process before conducting EDA on the dataset.
+- Part 1 - Data Cleaning & Preprocessing contains the entire data cleaning and preprocessing process before conducting EDA on the dataset.
-- data_analysis.py file.
-This file contains the entire data analysis process of the project
+- Part 2 EDA contains the entire data analysis process of the project
-- data_modelling.py file.
-This file contains the entire feature engineering and modelling process and findings of the project.
+- pART 3 Feature Engineering & Modelling contains the entire feature engineering and modelling process and findings of the project.